aliceni7/atmosphere/README.md

 ---
 ## Instructions
 1. Clone and cd into the repo
-2. Set up a virtual environment using `python3 -m venv .`
+2. Set up a virtual environment using `python3 -m venv <path to new venv>`
 3. Install the necessary packages using `pip3 install -r doc/requirements.txt`
 4. Visit API documentation pages and procure API keys ( Bureau for Economic Analysis API, Energy Information Administration API, and Census Bureau API )
 5. Paste the keys into the correct files in the "keys" directory.
 Provided are development keys, please do not use these.